ImmaZoni/Novelist/src/output.md

   @HiveField(9)
   String? lastLocation; // e.g., EPUB CFI, PDF page number

+  @HiveField(10)
+  int? currentChapterIndex; // Index of the current chapter in the book

   // --- Other potential fields ---
   // @HiveField(10)
   // List<String> collectionIds; // IDs of collections this book belongs to